-(a) Pursuant to a refunding escrow agreement, the principal of and interest on all, or a portion of the Bonds, have been or will be paid as it comes due or will be called for redemption prior to maturity.
-The principal amount of Bonds for which payment is provided is treated as not outstanding for purposes of this table.
+- (a) Pursuant to a refunding escrow agreement, the principal of and interest on all, or a portion of the Bonds, have been or will be paid as it comes due or will be called for redemption prior to maturity.
+The principal amount of Bonds for which payment is provided is treated as not outstanding for purposes of this table. - (b) Pursuant to a crossover refunding and refunding escrow agreement, the principal of all or a portion of the Bonds will be paid as it comes due or will be called for redemption prior to maturity.
+The refunding escrow does not provide for the payment of interest on the refunded Bonds.
+However, the principal amount of Bonds for which payment is provided is not treated as outstanding for purposes of this table.

-The 2005 Series A Bonds, 2007 Series 1 Bonds, 2008 Bonds, 2009 Series B Bonds, 2010 Series A Bonds, 2010 Series B Bonds, 2012 Series 1 Bonds, 2012 Series 2 Bonds, 2013 Bonds, 2014 Series 1 Bonds, 2014 Series 2 Bonds, 2015 Series 1 Bonds, 2015 Series A Bonds, and 2017 Series 1 Bonds together with the 2017 Series 2 Bonds (collectively, Prior Bonds), and any additional Bonds issued by the State pursuant to the General Resolution, are referred to collectively as the Bonds.
-See "Security; Sources of Payment".
-All other previously issued Bonds have been defeased or redeemed in full and are not Outstanding Bonds within the meaning of the General Resolution.
+The 2005 Series A Bonds, 2007 Series 1 Bonds, 2009 Series B Bonds, 2010 Series A Bonds, 2010 Series B Bonds, 2012 Series 1 Bonds, 2012 Series 2 Bonds, 2013 Bonds, 2014 Series 1 Bonds, 2014 Series 2 Bonds, 2015 Series 1 Bonds, 2015 Series A Bonds, 2017 Series 1 Bonds, and 2017 Series 2 Bonds (collectively, Prior Bonds), and any additional Bonds issued by the State pursuant to the State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution, dated June 26, 1986 (General Resolution), are referred to collectively as the Bonds.
+See "SECURITY; Sources of Payment".